yeban/ncbi-blast-dbs/README.md

 ## Fast download BLAST databases from NCBI

 Database files (volumes) are downloaded in parallel: number of threads to use is determined automatically.
-MD5 checksum is verified and the database files extracted upon download.
+MD5 checksum is verified and the database volume extracted upon download.
 Database volumes are not downloaded in a particular order.
-Downloads are incremental, that is it will only download new data, provided the `.tar.gz` files have not been deleted.
+The volumes are updated if a newer version is available on the server, or re-downloaded if corrupt.
+Aborted downloads are safely resumed.

-It is faster than NCBI's `update_blastdb.pl`.
-But unlike `update_blastdb.pl`, which is a pure Perl script, it delegates download and checksum verification to `wget` and `md5sum` and is thus not as universal.
+`ncbi-blast-dbs` is faster than NCBI's `update_blastdb.pl`.
+But unlike `update_blastdb.pl`, which is a pure Perl script, `ncbi-blast-dbs` delegates download and checksum verification to `wget` and `md5sum` and is thus not as universal.

 ### Installation